Adventures of Gilla Na Chreck An Gour: Summary

 In Enniscorthy, a woman is so poor that she gives her son (an ash-lad), who lives around the hearth, a goat-skin to wrap around the waist.
 When he is "six foot high" and nineteen years old, his mother sends him to the forest to fetch some "bresna".
 He finds a nine-foot-high giant in the woods and spares his life, gaining a club from the giant.
 When sent again, he meets a two-headed giant who gives Tom (Gilla's name) a magical fife that makes people dance, and a three headed giant who gives him a "green ointment" that grants immunity against burns, wounds and scalding.

 Later, he walks down the road and reaches a city.
 There he learns that the King of Dublin's daughter hasn't laughed in seven years, and intends to make her laugh three times.
 The second time, Tom uses the magical fife to command a terrible wolf to dance.
 On that same night, the king tells Tom he needs a powerful flail to vanquish the Danes.
 So Tom "travelled and travelled till he came in sight of the walls of hell" and talked to the devils to loan him the flail.

 His rival at court, a fellow named Redhead, tries to wield the flail and fails, which creates a scene so comical that the princess bursts out laughing.
-The princess accepts Tom as his husband.
+The princess accepts Tom as her husband.
 The Danes, eventually, give up their plans of invading Dublin, so frightened they were of rumors of the flail.

 Analysis

+Tale type

 This tale is classified in the Aarne-Thompson-Uther Index as ATU 650A.
 These types refer to stories where the hero shows superhuman strength as he matures.
 Sometimes the hero is the fruit of the union between a human and an otherworldly character.
 In addition, some stories of type 650A feature an episode of type ATU 1000, "Anger Bargain (Bargain not to become angry)".

 This tale, in particular, also shows an episode of the tale type ATU 571, "All Stick Together" or "Making the Princess Laugh".

 Folklorists Johannes Bolte and Jiri Polivka, in their commentaries to the Grimm fairy tales, listed this tale as connected to Grimm's fairy tale The Young Giant, another story of type ATU 650.